The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 In this method, a country’s national income can be calculated by adding the output of all the firms in the economy to determine the nation’s output.

-Product method is also known as output method or value added method.
-In this method, we calculate the national income in terms of final goods and services produced in an economy during a particular period of time.
-The final goods are those which are either available to the consumers for consumption or become a part of national wealth in the form of investment.
+The product method is also known as the output method or value-added method.
+In this method, we calculate the national income in terms of final goods and services produced in an economy during a particular time.
+The final goods are those that are either available to the consumers for consumption or become a part of national wealth in the form of investment.

 Classification of Output